asappresearch/emergent-comms-negotiation/explog.md

 Looking at the reward curves, looks like they're plateau'ing.
 Possible next approaches:
 - add utterances?
 - re-check the paper, and compare with their no-comms results?

+checking paper, seems like the reward curve is not a million miles away from 2a 'proposal', albeit that is for unshared rewards.

+Let's try adding utterances